Retainer payments—sometimes more low key referred to as deposits—are a crucial part of running a successful photography business.

 Why?

-Because retainers are typically more legally binding, making them a better choice when it comes to protecting your business.
+In addition, as photographers, retainers are typically more legally binding, making them a better choice when it comes to protecting your business.
+This is said not just arbitrarily but based on actual case law.

 So…make sure this is reflected in both your contracts and communication with clients.